WHULuoJiaTeam/luojianet/luojianet_ms/python/luojianet_ms/nn/probability/README.md

 vae = VAE(encoder, decoder, hidden_size=400, latent_size=20)
 ```

-2. Use ELBO interface to define the loss function and define the optimizer, then construct the cell_net using WithLossCell.
+2. Use ELBO interface to define the loss function and define the optimizer, then forward the cell_net using WithLossCell.

 ```python
 from luojianet_ms.nn.probability.infer import ELBO